 WHO IS DOING THE ABORTIONS?

-- Only 5% of U.S. abortions occur in hospitals; 2% occur in physician's offices.
-The rest occur in freestanding abortion clinics—without any established doctor-patient relationship (NAF).
+- In 2014, 4% of U.S. abortions occured in hospitals; 1% occured in physician's offices.
+The other 95% occured in freestanding abortion clinics—without any established doctor-patient relationship (AGI).

 - The number of deaths attributable to legal induced abortion was highest before the 1980s (CDC).